92green/unmutable/README.md

 *Immutable.js functions for collections that may or may not be Immutable.*

 Immutable.js has a fantastic API, but sometimes you don't want to turn everything into Immutable collections.
-You may need to cope with data that might sometimes contain immutable collections and sometimes not.
-This project aims to bring that API over for use with plain objects and arrays as well as Immutable.js `Map` and `List` collections.
+Immutable is heavy on memory and slow with large nested data structures, and you may need to cope with data that might sometimes contain immutable collections and sometimes not.

+This project aims to bring that API over for use with plain objects and arrays, as well as Immutable.js `Map` and `List` collections.
+Unmutable also never mutates data, and unlike Immutable.js it constructs nested data objects **lazily**, so its memory footprint is much smaller than Immutable.js when using nested data sets.

 ### Quick example